Thinking about traveling to Oman? This travel guide to Oman comes to us via Sarah who lived and worked in Oman for a year.

 Just blissful.
 Sitting on a traditional wooden Omani dhow surrounded by blue seas and blue skies is just heaven.
 And if you’re lucky you might well see some dolphins too!

 Must eat in Oman

-For a more traditional Arabian experience a meal at Carjeans in MQ in Muscat cannot be beaten.
+For a more traditional Arabian experience a meal at Karjeen in MQ in Muscat can’t be beat.

 Cultural Tips for Travel in Oman

 Omani people are the most friendly and relaxed people you can imagine.
 However, as with any Muslim country there are certain rules and regulations.
 Generally you should:

 Cover up, especially during the day time.
 On beaches and at night clubs and pubs the rules are more relaxed but for general day-to-day life you should be covered to below the knee and down to the elbow with no low necklines.

 Be careful as a lady traveler about being too friendly with men you don’t know.
 Common sense really anywhere, but the men here are not used to having women speak openly to them if they don’t know them.
 Wires could get crossed.

 The best time to visit Oman is actually between October and April.
 The temperatures at this time range between 25-35 degrees.
 The rest of the year we are baking at over 40 and 50 degrees each day.